xymaxim/mpv-ytpb/README.md

 run a complete callback.
 At the same time, *ytpb-mpv* composes a new MPEG-DASH MPD starting with a target media segment and executes the `loadfile` command.
-The paused first segment is appeared on a screen, and the script seeks to a start position and updates shown text overlays.
+The paused first segment is appeared on a screen, and the script seeks to a start position.
 It would be nice to avoid that short quirk and seek straight to the start position in the future.

 ## Known limitations